SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/location/index.md

 -   [Photos
     2](http://picasaweb.google.com/arnuff/DynamicWebFrameworks_June2007)

-We hold the event in town, and free buses run up to the ski mountain every 15 minutes.

-We hold the event in downtown Crested Butte -- note that you should try to stay downtown and not on the mountain, so you can just walk everywhere.
+Although free buses run up to the ski mountain every 15 minutes (so you can find lodging there), we hold the event in downtown Crested Butte.
+People generally have a better time staying downtown (*The Town of Crested Butte*) and not on the mountain (*The Town of MOUNT Crested Butte*).
+This way, you can just walk everywhere.

 Internet is available in the conference location and at several locations within easy walking distance of the conference location.

 **Restaurants:**
 [This](http://www.downtowncrestedbutte.com/restaurants-in-crested-butte/)
 is a reasonably accurate list.
-[Django's](http://djangos.us/).